icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 Also, the errors have to be in a worst-case stack-up to achieve the 70% difference value.
 Thus, I would not consider this value to be "typical".

-Reproducing (or not) the estimated errors on drop size is involved, and will be the subject of a separate posting.

 ###Beta curves

 This includes detailed Beta (local impingement efficiency) curves,